 Second, the empty tomb is implied in the early oral formula quoted by the apostle Paul in 1 Corinthians 15.
 While all four Gospels attest to the vacancy of Jesus’ tomb, our earliest hint at the empty tomb comes from the Apostle Paul.
 Writing to the church at Corinth in approximately AD 55, Paul quotes an oral formula (or creed) that most scholars believe he received from the apostles Peter and James just five years after Jesus’ crucifixion (Galatians 1:18–19).
 Paul states, “For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve” (1 Corinthians 15:3–5).
 When Paul writes “…that he was buried, that he was raised…” it is strongly implied (given Paul’s Pharisaical background) that the tomb in which Jesus was buried was empty.
-For a Pharisee like Paul, what goes down in burial comes up in resurrection.
+As a former Pharisee, Paul would have naturally understood that what goes down in burial comes up in resurrection; he accepted the idea of physical resurrection even before his encounter with Christ.
 Given that Paul’s source for this creed was most likely the Jerusalem apostles and their proximity to the events in question, Paul’s citation of this oral formula provides strong evidence that Jesus’ tomb had been found empty and that this fact was widely known in the early Christian community.
 The oft-repeated objection that Paul was unaware of an empty tomb is answered when we see that elsewhere Paul taught that Jesus’ resurrection was bodily in nature (Romans 8:11; Philippians 3:21).
 For Paul, a resurrection that did not produce a vacant tomb would have been a contradiction in terms.

 Third, there appears to be strong enemy attestation of the existence of an empty tomb.
 The first of these comes from within the pages of the Gospel of Matthew itself where Matthew reports that there was an acknowledgment of the empty tomb by the Jewish leaders themselves (Matthew 28:13–15).
 They were claiming that the disciples had come and stolen away Jesus’ body.
 Given the proximity of the writing of Matthew’s Gospel to the event in question, such a claim would have been easy to disprove if untrue.
 For if Matthew were lying, his report of the Jewish response to the empty tomb proclamation could have easily been discredited as many of the contemporaries of the events in question would still have been alive when Matthew’s Gospel was initially circulating.
 But why would they accuse the disciples of stealing Jesus’ body if the tomb still contained the dead body of Jesus?
 The counter-accusation made by the Jews presupposes that the tomb was empty.